Progress Chapter 151: Heavy Metal

 The Chapter 151: Heavy Metal was a professional wrestling event produced by Progress Wrestling.
 It took place on 23 April 2023, in London, England, at the Electric Ballroom.

+Seven matches were contested at the event.
+In the main event, Spike Trivet defeated Cara Noir in a Steel cage match to retain the PROGRESS World Championship.

 Production

 Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 Event

 The event started with the four-way bout won by Leon Slater who toppled Danny Black, Lio Rush and Robbie X. Next up, LA Taylor picked up a victory over Session Moth Martina in singles competition.
 The third bout saw Charles Crowley outmatch Mike Bird in another singles bout.
 Next up, Millie McKenzie defeated Skye Smitson in singles competition.
 The fifth match saw Callum Newman and Man Like DeReiss wrestle into a double countout.
 After brawling, DeReiss teamd up with Dan Moloney and Newman sided with Maverick Mayhew, and fought into the victory of Moloney and DeReiss.

 In the main event, Spike Trivet defeated Cara Noir in a Steel cage match to secure the twelfth consecutive defense of the PROGRESS World Championship in that respective reign.